Platform Usage Contract

 3. In case of force majeure, the contractual party invoking force majeure shall be freed of the obligations affected by force majeure for the duration of the event of force majeure.
 The other contractual party shall be freed of his own contractual obligations in such cases for as long as it is impossible to the contractual party affected by force majeure to fulfil contractual obligations.

 4. The contractual party affected is obligated to immediately inform the other contractual party of the reason for, and expected duration of the event of force majeure.
-The contractual party affected is obligated to make an effort, using all technological and economically reasonable means, to ensure that he is able to fulfil his contractual obligations again as soon as possible.
+The contractual party affected is obligated to make an effort, using all technological and economically reasonable means, to ensure that they are able to fulfil their contractual obligations again as soon as possible.

 1. The parties commit to comply with data protection laws and regulations.